Qalb-E-Ali/IST-Sem-3-Project-Metro-Bus-Simulation/README.md

 # Metro Bus Simulator
-We created a simulation of a metro system using concepts of Data Structures and Algorithms as our end semester project.
+We created a simulation of a metro system using concepts of Data Structures and Algorithms as our 3rd semester project.
 This project was created using Python.

 # Introduction
 To put our concepts in practice, we have created a program for our semester project, which simulates route traversal of a bus on any given random path it has been provided.
 It has also been integrated into a visual interface, which helps us visualize the traversal in real-time.